Diego Lopes (fighter): Mixed martial arts

-Philanthropy
+Personal life

 Lopes launched a non-profit jiu-jitsu academy for underprivileged children called "Brazilian Warriors" in Puebla, Mexico.

 When I first started training, I had nothing.
 Now that I have support, sponsors and people behind me.
 I want to give back the things I did not have when I first started.....
 This program offers support to kids.

+As of 2025, he is brand ambassador as part of a multi-year branding deal between the UFC and Spribe.